Counterfactual Sensitivity and Robustness: Introduction

-In this paper, we introduce a tractable econometric framework to characterize the sensitivity of counterfactuals with respect to distributional assumptions in a class of structural models.
-We show how to construct sets of counterfactuals as the distribution of interest spans neighborhoods of the researcher's assumed specification while other ``structural'' features of the model, e.g. equilibrium conditions, are maintained.
-This approach is in the spirit of global sensitivity analysis advocated by \cite{Leamer1985}.
-Global, rather than local, approaches to characterizing sensitivity in structural models are important, as the nonlinearity of structural models and/or policy interventions means that policies can have different effects at different points in the parameter space.
-Global sensitivity analyses of nonlinear models can be computationally and theoretically challenging, however.\footnote{See, for example, work on partially identified semiparametric models by \cite{CTT} which is motivated partly by questions of sensitivity with respect to various modeling assumptions.} Local sensitivity analyses---based on local linearization around an assumed true specification---are often more tractable.
-However, local approaches may fail to correctly characterize the counterfactuals predicted by the model when the researcher's assumed distribution of unobservables is misspecified by a degree that is not vanishingly small.
+This paper proposes a framework for analyzing the sensitivity of counterfactuals to parametric assumptions about the distribution of latent variables in a class of structural models.
+In particular, we derive bounds on counterfactuals as the distribution of latent variables spans nonparametric neighborhoods of a given parametric specification while other ``structural'' features of the model are maintained.
+This approach is in the spirit of global sensitivity analysis advocated by \cite{Leamer1985} (see also \cite{Tamer2015}).
+Global sensitivity analyses are important in this context: many structural models are nonlinear so policy interventions can have different effects at different points in the parameter space.
+But a major difficulty with implementing global sensitivity analyses is tractability.
+A more tractable alternative are local sensitivity analyses, which are based on small perturbations around a chosen specification.
+Because local approaches rely on linearization, they may fail to correctly characterize the range of counterfactuals predicted by a nonlinear model when the distribution differs nontrivially from the researcher's chosen parametric specification.